magento/merchdocs/src/stores/security-two-factor-authentication-use.md

    - Line up the red box with the QR code to scan with the camera on the mobile device.

-   - When it recognizes the QR code and adds an entry, enter that 6-digit code in the Admin **Authenticator code** field.
+   - When it recognizes the QR code and adds an entry, enter that 6-digit code in the _Admin_ **Authenticator code** field.

 1. When complete, click <span class="btn">Confirm</span>.

     ![Google Authenticator QR code]({% link images/images/storefront-2fa-google-qrcode.png %}){: .zoom}
     _Google Authenticator QR code_

-### Step 2: Sign In with Google Authenticator
+### Step 2: Sign in with Google Authenticator

-1. Enter your Magento Admin account credentials and sign in.
+1. Enter your account credentials and sign in to the Magento _Admin_.

     ![Google Authenticator - signin]({% link images/images/storefront-2fa-google-code.png %}){: .zoom}
     _Google Authenticator_